mgalgs/duckduckgoog/README.md

 # DuckDuckGoog

-This is a Firefox addon to put g! on a keyboard shortcut for quicker DDG ripcord pulling.
+This is a Firefox addon to put g! on a keyboard shortcut for quicker ripcord pulling.
+Currently supports DuckDuckGo and Brave Search.

-Using DuckDuckGo is an ethical imperative nowadays, but occasionally the results are lacking compared to Google Search.
-This extension reduces friction in setting DDG as your default search engine by making it extremely quick and easy to move your search to Google.
-Just hit Control-Comma from the DDG search results page and - WHAM - you're Goog to go.
+Using non-Google search is an ethical imperative nowadays, but occasionally the results are lacking compared to Google Search.
+This extension reduces friction in setting DDG or Brave as your default search engine by making it extremely quick and easy to move your search to Google.
+Just hit Control-Comma from the search results page and - WHAM - you're Goog to go.

 # Installation